CodingItWrong/outsidein.dev/docs/vue/1-setup.md

 - Make a list of our stories to work on
 - Get our development machine dependencies installed
-- Get React installed and running
+- Get Vue installed and running
 - Get linting and autoformatting working
 - Get E2E and component tests running
 - Get our tests running on CI